digitalcredentials/issuer-coordinator/README.md

 NOTE: Revocation is not enabled in the Quick Start.
 You've got to setup a couple of thigs to [enable revocation](#enable-revocation).

 Great - you've issued a cryptographically signed credential.
 Now you'll want to configure the application to issue credentials signed with your own private key (the credential you just issued was signed with a test key that is freely shared so can't be used in production).
+First a quick word about versioning, and then on to configuration...

 ## Versioning